martonmiklos/inventree-zebra-plugin/README.md

 device /dev/usb/lp0.
 No printer spooler is involved so far.

 ### Threshold
 The image from pillow comes in greyscale.
-The plugin converts it ti pure BW because this gives a much better print result.
+The plugin converts it to pure BW because this gives a much better print result.
 The threshold between black and white can be adjusted here.

 ### Darkness